w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 --------------------------------------------------------

 People perceive content through different senses depending on their needs and preferences.
-For instance, some people are not seeing the screen or hearing the audio.
+For example, some people are not seeing the screen or hearing the audio.
 Examples of perception include:

 -   **Auditory** - such as speech, music, and sound that can be *heard*.